 When you need to get down to business out in the wilderness, you only have so many options to go alongside your portable shower.
-These portable camping toilets are the perfect last-minute add-on item to your camping trip, designed for extended use and lengthy trips.
+These portable camping toilets are the perfect last-minute add-on item for your camping trip, designed for extended use and lengthy trips.
 These items are also excellent for bug out bags, disaster provision kits, fallout shelters, and more.
-Without further ado, let’s get into the best portable camping toilets in 2018.
+Without further ado, let’s get into the best portable camping toilets in 2019.

 The ultimate travel toilet gives you all the amenities of your at-home toilet, on a much smaller scale.
 Camco’s rendition of a proper travel toilet gives us up to 5.3 gallons of capacity while maintaining a sturdy and solid construction.
 A hand operated, bellow-type flush system flushes away waste and water in one motion, while sealing in odors and liquids to prevent leakage.

 Secure side latches allow you to properly dispose of waste and clean your travel toilet without too many working parts.
 We’ve rated Camco Standard Travel Toilet number one on our list for ease of use, portability, price, and the strongest odor retention of any portable toilet on the market.
 This is a must-have for RV users and outdoorsmen.

 Sealing locks prevents odors

 One property that is often sacrificed with portable toilets is comfort.
 It’s all about function, but Reliance was able to sneak in a contoured seat to add enough comfort to this small, portable toilet while adding a unique feature to their product.
 Reliance Hassock Portable Self-Contained Toilet is self-contained, and as a result, it comes with one Eco-Fresh packet to help you handle things.